yojoe/go-raml/docs/go_generator.md

 ### Query Strings and Query Parameters

-All client library functions have arguments to send [query strings and query Parameters](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md/#query-strings-and-query-parameters), the current client lib will not check it against the RAML specifications.
+All client library functions have arguments to send [query strings and query Parameters](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md/#query-strings-and-query-parameters).

 The generated code in the server is in the form of commented code: